Boat Dealers in Aswan. Photo by Mustafa Shorbaji, 2018 CGAP Photo Contest Photo by Mustafa Shorbaji, 2018 CGAP Photo Contest

 CGAP developed the Basic Regulatory Enablers framework for digital financial services drawing upon its country experience partnering with service providers and regulators to offer a ground-level view of ideas in action.
 Some of that work included analyses on how to balance the goal of financial inclusion with other core regulatory objectives of financial stability, integrity and consumer protection, together known as the I-SIP approach.
 CGAP has produced case studies to illustrate these concepts and, approaches, and how policies can be adapted to country-specific contexts.

-Across Sub-Saharan Africa, new success stories are playing out, yet little is understood about the approaches many countries in the region have taken to develop inclusive payment ecosystems.
-CGAP set out to examine pathways to inclusive payment ecosystems in two Sub-Saharan African countries, Tanzania and Ghana, to learn from their experiences.
+Across Sub-Saharan Africa, new success stories are playing out, yet little is understood about the approaches taken to develop inclusive payment ecosystems.
+CGAP examines pathways to inclusive payment ecosystems in Tanzania and Ghana, to learn from their experiences.

 This diagnostic provides an analysis of the regulatory framework for DFS in Côte d’Ivoire, including its coverage, conducive features, and gaps and obstacles.
 The paper also offers recommendations on how to address these issues.